-Figure 3: Hydro-dissection between transversus abdominus fascia and peritoneum to make dissection of this plane easier. vents midline closure despite a complete bilateral release, visceral reduction should be considered to obtain full fascial closure (omentum, colon, etc.).
+Figure 3: Hydro-dissection between transversus abdominus fascia and peritoneum to make dissection of this plane easier.

+The transversus abdominus can then be separated from the peritoneum back to the level of the paraspinous muscles.
+This dissection is the completed for the contralateral side to complete the bilateral myofascial advancement flaps maximizing the abdominal domain achieved and minimizing the tension on the midline closure.
+If loss of domain prevents midline closure despite a complete bilateral release, visceral reduction should be considered to obtain full fascial closure (omentum, colon, etc.).
 The posterior fascia and peritoneum (below the arcuate line) is closed with a running long-term resorbable suture.
 Any holes in the peritoneum (not uncommon with the TAR approach) are closed if a macroporous mesh is used.

+Mesh placement:

-Mesh placement: A long term resorbable synthetic mesh is brought onto the field and fashioned to fit the size and shape of the field to achieve a retrorectus buttress.
+A long term resorbable synthetic mesh is brought onto the field and fashioned to fit the size and shape of the field to achieve a retrorectus buttress.
 This will typically require a vertical length of up to 30 centimeters and horizontal length of up to 20 centimeters.
 The shape is usually elliptical.

+Mesh fixation:

-Mesh fixation: A 0-Vicryl stitch is used to anchor the mesh at the midline inferiorly, often to the pubis.
+A 0-Vicryl stitch is used to anchor the mesh at the midline inferiorly, often to the pubis.
 Then, interrupted sutures are place bilaterally to the lateral cut transversus abdominus fascia maintaining the mesh taut as each suture is placed (Fig. 4).
-The final stitch is placed at the superior midline, often at the xiphoid process, to complete the mesh fixation (Fig. 5).
-If the mesh is adequately taut, the anterior fascial closure will not cause buckling or wrinkling of the mesh.
+The final stitch is placed at the superior midline, often at the xiphoid process, to complete the mesh